📋 Table of Contents

 - Sear in a VERY hot non-stick pan: 30 seconds per side

-- Immediately transfer to cold water to stop cooking
+- Immediately transfer to cold water to stop the cooking process

 - Slice into 5mm pieces and serve with ponzu sauce